tdeheurles/tdeheurles.github.io/_posts/2015-07-12-How-to-install-docker-on-windows.md

 ### Some informations before starting

 - This post is an extraction of informations from this documents : [docker](https://tdeheurles/docs/blob/master/docker) and [cygwin](https://tdeheurles/docs/blob/master/cygwin)
-- Virtual Box doesn't seem to work on windows10 (May 2015)
+- Virtual Box 4 doesn't work on windows10 (May 2015), Virtual Box 5 seems to work
 - This tests are done on Windows 7
+- boot2docker works on VirtualBox 5
 - Linux and windows does not use the same file system format.
 This result in difference with file ownership.
 It can make some problem running code.
 - Links are written at the end of the post to help for some issues